-Section 8(4) requires DEL to adopt rules requiring all ECEAP program staff who have unsupervised access to children to submit a fingerprint background check.
+Section 8(3) requires DEL to adopt rules requiring all ECEAP program staff who have unsupervised access to children to submit a fingerprint background check by January 1, 2016.

 Section 9(4)(a) requires existing ECEAP providers, in order to be eligible to receive state-funded support under the ECEAP program, to enroll in early achievers by August 1, 2015.